This article is about

 Phenylalanine

 Phenylalanine is an essential amino acid that serves as a precursor for tyrosine, which is then used to synthesize key neurotransmitters such as dopamine and norepinephrine.
+These neurotransmitters are crucial for regulating appetite, mood, and reward-driven eating behaviors.

 By promoting the release of satiety hormones like cholecystokinin (CCK), phenylalanine helps increase feelings of fullness and improve mood, contributing to better dietary adherence and weight management outcomes.